rajeshkumar2024/To-Do-List/README.md

 ## Assuming that you have Node 12 LTS or greater installed, you can use npm to install the Expo CLI command line utility:

+*Note : If you have not installed Note 12 LTS then you can install it from [here](https://nodejs.org/en/)*

 ```
 npm install -g expo-cli
 ```